Legoclones/password-cracking/README.md

 Todo:
-- Move all current wordlists to the SSD
 - Compile doubleDictionary.txt and doubleDictionaryRules.txt on the SSD - fill in sizes and compilation times below
 - Create all the specialized wordlists
 - Go through Applying Password Cracking setup and verify all the times for password cracking